tomsclater/tomsclater/README.md

 - 👋 Hi, I’m @tomsclater
-- 👀 I’m interested in Web Design, cybersecurity, vector graphics & 3D animation
+- 👀 I’m interested in web development, design, cybersecurity, vector graphics & 3D animation
 - 🌱 I am learning Git and GitHub for version control on projects
 - 💞️ I’m aiming to develop the websites that I manage
 - 📫 I'm always working on website overhauls - tomsclater.com - is on the way